 The most frequent objection to the implementation of a digital workspace in small companies is: “Today we send information by email or by Microsoft Teams and we store documents in SharePoint”.
 Yet when we question employees, we realize that emails have a limit: their proliferation.
 It’s hard to separate important information from unsolicited emails and find a mail that was sent several months ago.

-An internal communications tool, like the digital workplace, prevents the information from being lost, or various versions of documents causing confusion.
-It helps to fight against this feeling of digital fatigue of employees “infobesity”.
-It also makes it possible to structure the collective intelligence of the company and contributes to the establishment of its culture around more engaging visuals.
+An internal communications tool, like the digital workplace, helps to fight against this feeling of digital fatigue of employees “infobesity” in two ways.
+It prevents information from being lost, or various versions of documents causing confusion.
+It also makes it possible to structure the collective intelligence of the company and contributes to the establishment of a more engaged culture around.

 Beyond an internal communication tool, a space for collaboration